abisop/nuttx-docs/en/platforms/arm/nrf53/boards/nrf5340-dk/index.md

 ### sdc\_cpunet

-Enables Nordic's SoftDevice controller on the network core and uses NuttX BLE stack for the host-layer.
+Enables Nordic\'s SoftDevice controller on the network core and uses NuttX BLE stack for the host-layer.
 The `btsak` application is included as a builtin.

 ### sdc\_nimble\_cpunet

-Enables Nordic's SoftDevice controller on the network core and uses nimBLE for the host-layer.
+Enables Nordic\'s SoftDevice controller on the network core and uses nimBLE for the host-layer.
 The `nimble` test application can be used to enable a simple GATT server.